heavyblotto/memorativa/docs/2. the cybernetic system/memorativa-2-2-the-core-game.md

 The Glass Bead Game is the core interactive component of Memorativa [1].
 The player has a profile (represented by a glass bead) that tracks gameplay and progress.

 1. **Player Inputs**: Players can add any meaningful content (e.g., URLs, tweets, videos, books, memes, images) to the game.
+Input quality is managed through AI filtering for relevance and user-driven intent tagging, ensuring that inputs contribute meaningfully to the knowledge network.
+A detailed exploration of these validation mechanisms appears in [Section 2.6: Input Processing] [6].
 2. **Percept Creation**: When a player adds an input, the game prompts them for thoughts or additional information about the perception represented by the input [2].
 3. **Focus Space**: The game generates a **focus space** where the input is visualized as a concept.
 The concept is represented by a **prototype**, which is composed of individual facets of the perception, called **percepts** [3].
 4. **Rewards**: The game generates a **glass bead** for each focus space, percept, and prototype.
 It also generates a **Book**, which contains content about the concept and details about the input, percepts, and prototype.